polkachu/polkadot-validator/README.md

 4. telemetryUrl: Most likely you will use `wss://telemetry-backend.w3f.community/submit/`
 5. archive_node (optional): Set this to true if you want to run an archive node.
 An archive node is not required for a validator.
 An archive node has the complete chain data and requires much larger storage space.
 Most validators do not need an archive node.
 6. chain_path (optional): You can set an alternative path to store chain data.
 This is especially useful when you run an archive node and want to store chain data on a mounted disk.
 A mounted disk offers more flexibility when you want to wrap disk, increase or decrease disk size, etc.
+7. parity_db (optional): You can specify if you prefer to use the experimental ParityDB option in stead of the default RocksDB.

 You will also need to update: